DiscoveringGodot/2_Loony_Lips/README.md

 ### 7 Dictionaries - Adding a Story Template
 #### In this video (objectives)…
 1 Create dictionaries
 2 Nest Dictionaries
 3 use ''randomize()'' and ''randi()'' to generate random integers

 #### After watching (learning outcomes)…
 Create a template system for Loony Lips and pick random stories from the template by unleashing the awesome power of dictionaries.

 ### 8 JSON and File
 #### In this video (objectives)…

 1 Learn how to write JSON files
 2 How to open and parse JSON in GDScript

+### 9 Using Git With Godot ###
+#### In this video (objectives)… ####

+1. What version control is
+1. Why it’s important
+1. What to track, and what not
+1. A reminder about “Lecture Project Changes”

 #### After watching (learning outcomes)…

-Move everything that isn't code out of your script.
-Learn how to create, load and parse JSON files!
+At least create a simple backup of your project folder by taking a zip.
+Optionally setup Git.